 Do not pass school buses

 Most people know they cannot pass a stopped school bus.
 The Wisconsin Department of Transportation says that drivers must give at least 20 feet of space to any school bus that stops and flashes its red lights.
 Both road lanes must stop, except for highways divided by a center median.
 Even if the bus does not extend its stop sign, a bus flashing red lights still requires you to stop.
-It is difficult to see around school buses, so always assume a pedestrian child is present—fines for failure to stop range from $30 to $300.
+Furthermore, it is difficult to see around school buses, so always assume a pedestrian child is present—fines for failure to stop range from $30 to $300.

 Watch for yellow lights